That's a wrap on Innovation Week! Missed it? Check out the product announcements.Read more

 Liz Fong-Jones

-Liz is a developer advocate, labor and ethics organizer, and Site Reliability Engineer (SRE) with over two decades of experience.
-She is currently the Field CTO at Honeycomb, and previously was an SRE working on products ranging from the Google Cloud Load Balancer to Google Flights.
+is a developer advocate, labor and ethics organizer, and Site Reliability Engineer (SRE) with over two decades of experience.
+She is currently Technical Fellow at Honeycomb, and previously was an SRE working on products ranging from the Google Cloud Load Balancer to Google Flights.

-She lives in Vancouver, BC with her wife Elly, partners, and a Samoyed/Golden Retriever mix, and in Sydney, NSW.
 She plays classical piano, leads an EVE Online alliance, and advocates for transgender rights.

 George Miranda

-In his free time, George likes to do things far less dangerous than getting into arguments about observability—like motorcycle racing and helicopter snowboarding.
+In his free time, George likes to do things far less dangerous than getting into arguments about observability, like motorcycle racing and helicopter snowboarding.

 Ready to get started?